rabix/benten/README.md

 Selecting a step and asking for `inline` will copy all the code into the main workflow file if the step refers to an external file.

+## Breadcrumb trail

+As mentioned earlier, Views can switch to displaying a step within the current workflow.
+A breadcrumb trail above the view keeps track of what steps the user has clicked through and the user can click on the trail to switch to an earlier view.

 ## Code editor
 The code editor pane shows the raw code.
 This is the code that is being parsed to